-Apart from the European Union, the Oireachtas is the only institution in Ireland with power to make laws for the state.
-The Oireachtas consists of the President, and the two Houses of the Oireachtas: Dáil Eireann and Seanad Eireann.
+Apart from the European Union, the Oireachtas is the only institution in Ireland with power to make laws for the State.
+The Oireachtas consists of the President, and the 2 Houses of the Oireachtas: Dáil Eireann and Seanad Eireann.

-A new law in Ireland, starts life as a "Bill".
-A Bill, is a proposal for legislation.
+A new law starts life as a Bill.
+A Bill is a proposal for legislation.
 Apart from Private Members' Bills, Bills are usually initiated by the Government.

 A Bill may be commenced in either the Dáil or the Seanad but it must be passed by both Houses to become law.
 Usually, Bills are commenced in Dáil Eireann.

 Before it is introduced to the Dáil, the contents of the Bill are approved by the Government.
-Usually there will be a process of consultation with Government departments and groups likely to be affected by the Bill.
-(Examples of these groups may include voluntary organisations, lobby groups, members of the public, etc.)
+Usually there will be a process of consultation with government departments and groups likely to be affected by the Bill.
+(Examples of these groups are voluntary organisations, lobby groups or members of the public.)